 Surviving a serious truck accident is a blessing — the expenses incurred from doctor’s appointments, hospitalizations, rehabilitation and time off work are not.
-But injured victims of Oklahoma truck crashes have legal remedies available when the irresponsible actions of a negligent driver or another entity are at fault for the accident.
+But injured victims of truck crashes have legal remedies available when the irresponsible actions of a negligent driver or another entity are at fault for the accident.

 It doesn’t take much for our truck accident lawyers to get started on your case.
 Answer a few questions by phone and complete a small amount of paperwork.
 We’ll promptly begin investigating your claim.
 There is no fee unless we win your case.